eastgenomics/eggd_CANRISK_vcf/README.md

 ## What does this app output?

-- a modified VCF compatible with CANRISK, with "PRS" appended to the file name.
+- a filtered VCF compatible with CANRISK, excluding variants that do not reach the coverage threshold specified
-- a text file listing PRS positions that are covered at less than input depth (default 20x)
+- a text file listing excluded variants that are covered at less than input depth (default 20x)
 - a text file listing PRS positions that are affected by an overlapping CNV

 ## What limitations does this app have?